IPCC report examines global impacts of climate change

-While the report looks at global and regional impacts, the Met Office recently published a report looking at extreme weather over recent years in the UK and how it may change in the future.
+While the report looks at global and regional impacts, the Met Office recently Drivers and impacts of the seasonal weather in the UK looking at extreme weather over recent years in the UK and how it may change in the future.

 The WGII report also looks at how people around the world can take steps to reduce some of the risks from climate change.